'Squid Game' Season 2: Everything We Know

 (Image credit: Courtesy of Netflix)

 Netflix announced the first round of new players joining the highly-anticipated second season.
 A clip from the streamer's annual fan event Tudum in June 2023 confirmed that four actors from Season 1 will return: Lee Jung-jae (Gi-hun), Lee Byung-hun (The Front Man), Wi Ha-jun (policeman Jun-ho), and Gong Yoo (the Recruiter).
-They also revealed four male actors who are joining the series in yet-to-be-disclosed roles, most of whom are familiar faces to fans of Netflix's k-dramas and Korean movies.
+They also revealed four male actors joining the series in yet-to-be-disclosed roles, most of whom are familiar faces to fans of Netflix's K-dramas and Korean movies.

-Yim Si-wan is an actor and idol who's best known for two very different projects: the 2020 rom-com drama Run On and this year's horror thriller Unlocked.
+Yim Si-wan is an actor and idol best known for two very different projects: the 2020 rom-com drama Run On and this year's horror thriller Unlocked.
 Kang Ha-Neul is best known for starring as Yong-shik in the small-town drama When the Camellia Blooms.
 Park Sung-hoon made his Netflix debut earlier this year, playing bully Jae-jun in the hit melodrama The Glory.
 Yang Dong-geun (also known as YDG) is an actor and rapper who had supporting roles in the Netflix film Yaksha: Ruthless Operations, as well as the dramas Connect, Cheer Up, and The Forbidden Marriage.

 Following the initial cast announcement, Netflix released the full cast with a series of pics from season 2's first table read.
-Among the new actors joining the show are several Netflix k-drama alums, some rising actors, and well-known k-pop idols: Park Gyu-young (Sweet Home, Celebrity), Jo Yu-ri (Iz*One), Kang Ae-sim (Move to Heaven), Lee David (The Fortress), Lee Jin-uk (Sweet Home), Choi Seung-hyun (a.k.a.
+Among the new actors joining the show are several Netflix K-drama alums, some rising actors, and well-known K-pop idols: Park Gyu-young (Sweet Home, Celebrity), Jo Yu-ri (Iz*One), Kang Ae-sim (Move to Heaven), Lee David (The Fortress), Lee Jin-uk (Sweet Home), Choi Seung-hyun (a.k.a.
 Big Bang's T.O.P.), Roh Jae-won (Ditto), and Won Ji-an (D.P.).

 squid game season 2 cast